These are the 9 best dry shampoos for oily hair to keep your strands looking freshly washed for longer

 A selection of the dry shampoos we tested

-In terms of testing, I used each product on my hair either one or two days post-wash, keeping an eye on how well they kept greasiness at bay over the course of the day.
-I like to think of my hair as ‘combination’, with dry and frizzy hair at the ends and greasy roots, however to cover all bases, we also tested the products on our Digital Beauty Writer who has fine, long and oily-prone hair that is known for getting greasy quickly.
-With this in mind, there were certain factors we kept in mind when we were on the lookout for the crème de la crème of dry shampoos for oily hair:
+We used each product on my hair either one or two days post-wash, keeping an eye on how well they kept greasiness at bay over the course of the day.
+One of our tester's hair is dry and frizzy hair at the ends with greasy roots, while our other tester has lengthy and fine oily-prone hair.
+With this in mind, there were certain factors we considered when we were on the lookout for the best dry shampoos for oily hair:

 - Scent: Dry shampoo is designed to stick to your roots and keep your hair looking and feeling fresh all day, so the scent it transfers to your locks is important.
 Some dry shampoos can smell a little clinical or overly sweet, so I sought out fresh but still natural and subtle scents.